 You can list the main large object itself:

 $ st -A https://auth.api.rackspacecloud.com/v1.0 -U glh -K 3a25c2dc74f24c3122407a26566093c8 list test_container largefile.iso

-Yes, you may edit your file segments just like any other object within Cloud Files.
+Yes, you can edit your file segments just like any other object within Cloud Files.

-This is done by including your manifest file in your upload.
+Include your manifest file in your upload.
 You can change your file name by editing this manifest file as well.
-Rackspace recommends using prefixing in your file segments in order to easily map your manifest file to the portions of your large file.
-For example, you could name your segments as so:
+We recommend using prefixing in your file segments to easily map your manifest file to the portions of your large file.
+For example, you could name your segments as follows:

-In this case, you would just point your manifest file to the prefix
+In this case, you would point your manifest file to the prefix:

 At this time, Rackspace has not implemented this functionality into the Rackspace Cloud Control Panel.

 Developer guides are available on the Rackspace API documentation site.
 Documentation is available for the raw API and for language-specific SDKs.

 The API documentation is available from the Rackspace API documentation site.